 This recipe for Old Fashioned Bread Stuffing is one that has been handed down from my grandmother to me.
 It is a must for Thanksgiving, and my favorite bread stuffing recipe.
 Typically, I make this recipe without any meat, but if you want to add sausage, then go for it.

 I decided to share one of my favorite side dishes, the stuffing.
 I love a big plate of ultra moist and slightly crunchy stuffing, drizzled with turkey gravy.
 I could eat just that.
 Really!
 From the first time I ever cooked Thanksgiving, I have made the same recipe that all the women on my mother’s side of the family have made.
 The only difference is that I have added sausage to the mix this year; normally I leave it out.
 Slightly spicy Italian sausage made with local pork. f you are a non-meat lover, just leave out the sausage and toss in lots of wild mushrooms.
 Sound good?
 I knew you’d love it!

 * if you want to add sausage, precook your favorite kind, then let it cool before mixing in with the bread.

-** 10/30/15 I revised this recipe a bit and added mushrooms.
-You will thank me for it!
+** 10/30/15 I revised this recipe a bit and now add mushrooms.
+You will thank me for this change.

 Old Fashioned Bread Stuffing